xiaodongliang/extract-view.and.data.api/README.md

    ```
    npm install
    ```
-6. You are done for the setup, launch the node server using the command '[sudo] node start.js'. sudo is required only on OSX and Linux.<br />
+6. You are done for the setup, launch the node server using the command '[sudo] node start.js [port]'. sudo is required only on OSX and Linux.<br />
    ```
    sudo node start.js
    ```
+   <b>Note:<b> the port argument can be omitted and default to port 80.
+If port 80 is already in use by another
+   application, you can use any other free port such as 8000, 3000, etc...
+But in the next section you would need to specify the port to use, i.e. http://localhost[:port]/

 ### Use of the sample